Tobacco Free KU

 What are other colleges and universities doing?

-Many university are or in the process of becoming tobacco free.
-For a complete list of colleges and universities with tobacco free policies http://tobaccofreecampus.org/
+Many universities are or in the process of becoming tobacco free.
+For a complete list of colleges and universities with tobacco free policies click here

 What resources are available for people to stop using tobacco?

 We have provided some resources about for Tobacco Cessation on our website.
-For more information please visithttp://tobaccofree.ku.edu/cessation-information
+For more information please visit http4://tobaccofree.ku.edu/cessation-information4

 .
-Free Tobacco Cessation services include KanQuit, KU cessation services, smartphone applications These services, along with a tobacoo-free campus policy can which can complement your insurance plan’s coverage of Nicotine Replacement Therapy (including Medicare) to help you successfully stay quit.
+Free Tobacco Cessation services include KanQuit, KU cessation services, and smartphone applications.
+These services, along with a tobacco-free campus policy can complement your insurance plan’s coverage of Nicotine Replacement Therapy (including Medicare) to help you successfully stay quit.

 Is a Smoke/Tobacco-free Policy a violation of civil and Constitutional rights?